 Preparing for a hospital trip

 No one likes to imagine that their child will get ill.
-However, with the outbreak of Coronavirus, it’s sensible for families of children and young people with autism to consider making preparations for a hospital trip, just in case.
+However, it’s sensible for families of autistic children and young people to consider making preparations for a hospital trip, just in case.

-We know for many of these young people, seeking medical help can induce anxiety.
+We know for many of autistic young people, seeking medical help can induce anxiety.
 Read our advice on preparing for hospital visits to help reduce some of this stress and worry.

 Preparing your child for a visit to the hospital

 - Use visual stories as a tool to explain new events and processes.

 - Explain why hospital staff might look unusual with our ‘What is PPE?’ visual story.

 Talking to health professionals

 It’s really important that health professionals have as much information as possible, so they can best support any additional needs.
 We’ve listed the important information that parents should tell health professionals.